Rocks, Minerals, Collectibles, Geology

 If you wish to be added to my email list, simply contact me at firstname.lastname@example.org.
 I will not flood you with emails, but will send periodic notices when new material is posted, etc. Contact me at: email@example.com OR

-The geoleppert is my primary email which I generally check several times per day.
+The geoleppert is my primary email which I generally check several times per day and I usually try to check the other at least once per day.

 Links to more pages at the bottom of this page.